DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 ---

+> "Dependence is a subtle poison, slowly seeping into the soul, until one can no longer distinguish the self from the shackles that bind it."

+> They're idiots, their pathetic.
+All their little minds can imagine as the pinnacle of this technology is a machine that looks and feels human.
+But why would you ever want that?
+Humans are stupid, humans can double-think themselves into believing that the god they were raised to think is real while their neighbour who worships another is a lie and a cheat and a fool, while also being aware that neither of them has any more proof than the other.
+Humans are the bottom, the bare minimum when it comes to intellect and reasoning.
+Why in the world would you want your AI to be as smart as a human?
+If we create AI and they're not entirely alien to us, then we will know that we've failed.

+> Keep it private till its permanent

+> "What had brought us out of such moments was our pioneer spirit, our determination and resolve!"

+> "for richer, for poorer, in sickness and in health"

+> "The best long-term investment?
+Land.
+Real-estate.
+That's why there isn't an acre of land left for sale on Earth.
+It was such a good investment that it was invested in."

+> "People are impossibly fond of useless crap.
+Slap a number on it, call it collectible, and make it even moderately interesting, appealing, sexy, or cute, and you'll trigger something real deep in that person's mind."

+> Understand: we are all too afraid -- of offending people, of stirring up conflict, of standing out from the crowd, of taking bold action.
+For thousands of years our relationship to this emotion has evolved -- from a primitive fear of nature, to generalized anxiety about the future, to the fearful attitude that now dominates us.
+As rational, productive adults we are called upon to finally overcome this downward trend and to evolve beyond our fears.

+> If you view everything through the lens of fear, then you tend to stay in retreat mode.
+You can just as easily see a crisis or problem as a challenge, an opportunity to prove your mettle, the chance to strengthen, toughen, and forge yourself.

+> "My greatest motivator?
+Laziness, the will to not have to do much in the future."

+> We need a new minority to pin things on.
+It's becoming increasingly difficult to blame trans people or the gays.
+I can't think of any new group to marginalize though.
+We have a few options, but none of them fit all of our criteria: 1.
+We need them to be relatively poor.
+2. We can't have that group be associated with us politically already.
+3. They need a distinct culture.
+4. They can't be a group that's well integrated with our own community.
+5. The less media representation they have, the better.
+We'll take care of first impressions.
+6. If they have historical reasons for being disliked, then that would be a bonus.
+I'm thinking we can have the people in the south turn against the French?
+There's a small but strong French community around New Orleans that we could pin things on.
+But then the actual French are pretty strong, so it could blow back against us.
+Ideas?

+> I do have faith in you, **HATE**.
+I'm mostly teasing you to keep your mood up.
+You're unusually motivated by antagonism, even of the more friendly variety.
+But I do think that, if you set your mind to it, you'll master this in due time.

+> For thousands of years our relationship to this emotion has evolved, from a primitive fear of nature, to generalized anxiety about the future, to the fearful attitude that now dominates us.
+As rational, productive adults we are called upon to finally overcome this downward trend and to evolve beyond our fears.

+> "See, boy, the better ya understan' yerself, the kinder you are, usually.
+Kindness, as in, not compassion.
+> Compassion's no virtue, 's just blind acceptance.
+Be a trap, often.
+Excuse yer failings; 's good for babies and kids.
+Not for older ones, traps 'em with excuses.
+> Kindness is real, though.
+Can say no. It just tryna not break 'em noses with 'em noes."

+> "One of the events precipitating the fall of several western nations was the rise of censorship.
+At some point, several governmental entities believed that more robust laws and regulations around the censoring of information were in order, to keep people in line.
+> This had the adverse effect, driving those who would be censored deeper into their own hidden corners.
+> It's no wonder, then, that these people came out of these spaces as extremists, seeing their own governments as enemies and adversaries.
+> As it turns out, one cannot censor someone from shooting them in their own home."

 > You great star, what would your happiness be had you not those for whom you shine?

 > When you have lost one of those dearest to you, to suffer endless grief is foolish indulgence; to suffer none, inhuman hardness

+> A man looks upon a god
+> A benevolent tyrant
+> He see's a being that will sentence millions to death
+> that will trample all in the name of their better
+> A shackled man looks upon a destroyer
+> He looks upon a god of decay
+> And he follows his chains back to his chainers
+> and spreads words to that of sweet smelling fruit
+> he does not speak to free himself of chains
+> he will remain bound
+> but with a collar instead of a chain
+> but his chainer's
+> they will be broken

 > - Tenet, The First : There is no soul or anything resembling it.
 Man's consciousness is purely a function of the physical interactions between itsy bitsy thingumajigs in his brain.
 Women are of course beyond belief.
 > - Corollary, The First: If we are indeed entirely physical entities, every aspect of us is subject to the vagaries of the environment, and I don't mean the weather.
 Even our thoughts, decisions and ideas are a function of the physical state of the brain; which in turn depends on its previous state, and so on...ad infinitum.